-On this day we shuttle to Jodhpur.
 We arrive at Jodhpur and visit the towering Mehrangarh Fort, a key highlight of Jodhpur, looms over the city from a small hill and can be seen from everywhere.
-The rest of day is free and you can spend as per your plan visiting a local market or spending quite time at nearby rooftop restaurants.
-We all meet post-lunch and shuttle back to Chandelao.
+The rest of the evening is free and you can spend as per your plan visiting a local market or spending quite time at nearby rooftop restaurants.

 Note: An audio guided tour of Mehrangarh Fort is organized here.